Generic Name: methadone (METH-a-done)

 Long-term use of Methadose during pregnancy may cause dependence in the unborn baby.
 This can lead to withdrawal in the newborn, which can be life-threatening.
 Discuss any questions or concerns with your doctor.

-Methadose can only be dispensed through a special program.
-Discuss any questions or concerns with your doctor.
+If Methadose is used to treat narcotic (opioid) addiction, it can only be dispensed through a special program.
+Contact your doctor for instructions.

 Methadose is used for: